GET STARTED

 3. Check out an “Open Play”.
 If lessons aren’t your thing, you could show up at a “Open Play” site.
 On O’ahu, you can find “hosted” open play courts through the Oahu Pickleball Association on Meetup.

-When a pickleball site is “hosted”, the nets and balls are provided by a pickleball aloha ambassador and basically, they’re providing the equipment and inviting anyone to play (bring your own paddle, though).
+When a pickleball site is “hosted”, the nets and balls are provided by a pickleball ambassador and basically, they’re providing the equipment and inviting anyone to play (bring your own paddle, though).

 Even if you’re brand new to the game, most players/groups would appreciate you at least knowing the basics of the game; how to score/hit/where to stand, etc. If you don’t know where to start, YouTube is an absolute goldmine. **Note—this is not to say that you can’t attend an open play if you don’t.
 Most people are exceedingly kind and are more than willing to help you…it’s just that more often than not, you may end up feeling bad…so go and watch some YouTube videos, get some lessons under your belt or play with a friend group first, before foraying out into an “open play” with zero pickleball knowledge or experience.